 - 9.1.
-If the Core Team Member or Playworker with the grievance is not satisfied with the outcome then he/she should appeal in writing, where possible within 14 days of receiving the written record, to a Trustee not previously involved. - 9.2.
-If necessary, an independent facilitator can be brought in to aid in bringing about a satisfactory conclusion. - 9.3.
+If the Core Team Member or Playworker with the grievance is not satisfied with the outcome then he/she should appeal in writing, where possible within 7 days of receiving the written record, to a Trustee not previously involved. - 9.2.
 Where the Team Member or Playworker feels the Grievance action taken against them is wrong or unjust they should Appeal against the decision.
-Appeals should be made to a member of the Board of Trustees with no previous involvement in the Grievance and where possible within 5 working days/7 calendar days (whichever is the shorter) from receiving notification of the outcome, which may be verbally or in writing.
-Once 5 working days/7 calendar days have lapsed, the individual no longer has the right to Appeal and their Appeal request may be refused. - 9.4.
+Appeals should be made to a member of the Board of Trustees with no previous involvement in the Grievance and where possible within 5 working days from receiving notification of the outcome, which may be verbally or in writing.
+Once 5 working days have lapsed, the individual no longer has the right to Appeal and their Appeal request may be refused. - 9.3.
 Appeals will be heard without reasonable delay and ideally at an agreed time and place.
-The Core Team Member or Playworker must detail, the ground for their Appeal in writing.
-The Appeal can be a review of the Grievance outcome or a re-investigation depending on the grounds of the Appeal.
+The Appeal can be a review of the Grievance outcome or a reinvestigation depending on the grounds of the Appeal.
 The Appeal will be dealt with impartially and wherever possible by a senior Core Team Member to the individual who made the original Grievance decision and who has not previously been involved in the case.
-The Board of Trustees will allocate an Appeal Chair. - 9.5.
-If further investigations are completed before or during the Appeal process, the Core Team Member or Playworker making the Appeal will be provided with a reasonable opportunity to consider any information before the Appeal Hearing is completed. - 9.6.
+The Board of Trustees will allocate an Appeal Chair. - 9.4.
+If further investigations are completed before or during the Appeal process, the Core Team Member or Playworker making the Appeal will be provided with a reasonable opportunity to consider any information before the Appeal Hearing is completed. - 9.5.
 Core Team Members or Playworkers have the right to be accompanied at their Appeal Hearing.
 The chosen companion can be a fellow colleague, a trade union representative or an official employed by a trade union.
-Solicitors, friends or family who do not work for The Let's Play Project, are not allowed. - 9.7.
+Solicitors, friends or family who do not work for The Let's Play Project, are not allowed.

+- 9.6.
 The Core Team Member or Playworker must take all reasonable steps to attend the Appeal Hearing.
-Reasonable adjustments will also be made to accommodate the needs of an individual with a disability. - 9.8.
-An Appeal may result in the original outcome being confirmed or over-turned completely.

-- 9.9.
-Core Team Member or Playworker will be informed in writing of the outcome of their Appeal as soon as possible and there will be no further right of Appeal. - 9.10.
+Reasonable adjustments will also be made to accommodate the needs of an individual with a disability. - 9.7.
+An Appeal may result in the original outcome being confirmed or over-turned completely. - 9.8.
+Core Team Member or Playworker will be informed in writing of the outcome of their Appeal as soon as possible and there will be no further right of Appeal. - 9.9.
 Sometimes the individual may try to raise the same Grievance more than once.
 If all the steps of the Grievance policy have already been gone through once, there is no obligation to hear the same Grievance again.